Jack-vexel-ws/pylibssp/README.md

-# pylibssp
+# Introduction
-python bindings for 'libssp' from Z CAM
+python bindings for 'libssp' library which is from Z CAM